 We have a full day filled with both learning and fun.

 In order to meet the academic needs of our students, we run a comprehensive school calendar.
-The average day features a full complement of classes, tutorial, advising, after-school arts and athletics, and study hall.
+The average day for our high school students features a full complement of classes, tutorial, advising, after-school arts and athletics, and study hall.
 During the summer months, our returning students have a six week Summer Session on the campus of Duquesne University, during which they take classes, trips to local cultural institutions, and weekly visits to local and regional colleges and universities.
 At the end of Summer Session, students take a three day, two night trip to Bethany College in West Virginia, during which they take a seminar (taught by Bethany faculty) worth one college credit.
+For our middle school students, in addition to classes and an after-school program (with dismissal at 5:00 p.m.), the day is broken up with a mid-day activity, through which our 6th and 7th grade boys experience engaging arts and athletics programs.

 We meet the physical, emotional, and psychosocial needs of our students.